-Business continuity has always been important within Britain, however, historically, it was more a case that only large global companies would prepare for such disasters.
-In more recent times, there has been a shift from only large companies preparing for the worst scenario to smaller companies preparing themselves for many eventualities.
-With the increase in business standards, insurance policies and compliance policies requiring a business continuity plan to be in place; there has been a rapid growth in companies preparing themselves with a business continuity plan.
+Business continuity has always been important within Britain however over the last 40 years with the threat of the Cold War, then the IRA and more recently al-Qaeda and other fanatical organisations the importance of BC implementation has been at the forefront.
+Historically, it was more a case that only large global companies who would prepare for such disasters.
+In more recent times there has been a shift from only large companies preparing for the worst scenario to smaller companies preparing themselves for many eventualities.
+With the increase in business standards, insurance policies and compliance policies requiring a business continuity plan to be in place; there has been a rapid growth in companies preparing themselves with a business Continuity plan.

 The business continuity planning cycle consists of 5 primary steps:

 - Solution Design

 While there are still other steps that a business may wish to include, these are the 5 that are included in every BCP plan.

 The analysis stage of the business continuity planning cycle is perhaps the largest.
 It usually consists of impact analysis, threat analysis, and impact scenarios as well.
 Business impact analysis, or BIA, is done in order to differentiate between urgent and non urgent functions and activities of the organization.
 Threat analysis includes the documenting of any potential disasters that could befall the company including disease, earthquakes, fires, floods, hurricanes, utility outage, and even terrorism.

 After the threats have been listed, it is recommended that you create impact scenarios that take into consideration the worst possible outcomes associated with these threats.
 Once the analysis phase has been completed, you will want to make sure everything is documented.

 2. Solution Design

 During the solution design phase of the business continuity planning cycle, you will want to identify the most cost effective way to deal with each disaster recovery plan that you have developed during the analysis stage.
 The following things should be taken into consideration: